bilal-fazlani/commanddotnet/docs/Middleware/default-middleware.md

 ```

 !!!
 Note
-    New versionse of the library may include new middleware in this method.
+    New versions of the library may include new middleware in this method.
 This will be indicated as a minor semantic version update to the package.

 !!!
 Note
     This list will never include middleware that requires an external dependency, like `FluentValidator`, `IoC` and `Humanizer`